JGore99/vinyl-project/README.md

 ## Description:

-Connect Four is a two player, turned based game, played on a gird that stands up vertically.
-Each player takes a turn claiming spaces on the grid.
-The first player to get four chips in a line wins.
-This can be done vertically, horizontally, or diagonally.
+An app focused on collecting and sharing opinions on records.
+Utilizing the Discogs API, the app has an extensive data source to work from.

 <p>&nbsp;</p>

 ## Objective:

-A social media app focused on collecting and sharing opinions on records.
-Utilizing the Discogs API, the app has an extensive data source to work from.
+To build a full CRUD, full stack application that is also interesting and enjoyable.

 <p>&nbsp;</p>